fractaledmind/fractaledmind.github.io/src/_posts/2024-10-16-sqlite-supercharges-rails.md

 <img loading="lazy" src="{{ '/images/railsworld-2024/005.png' | relative_url }}" alt="" style="width: 100%" />

-Well, **this** is a standard Heroku application today—where the number of servers and services has basically tripled.
+Well, **this** 👇️ is a standard Heroku application today—where the number of servers and services has basically tripled.

 And I’m sure many, if not most, of you see this and think that this is simply the cost of running production-grade systems these days.
 It is easy enough to believe that complexity is the price to pay for progress.

 <img loading="lazy" src="{{ '/images/railsworld-2024/006.png' | relative_url }}" alt="" style="width: 100%" />

 But, not always.
 Sometimes progress is simplification.
-Sometimes progress is reducing the number of moving parts, shrinking the surface area of the system, yet still expanding its power and functionality.
+Sometimes, progress is reducing the number of moving parts, shrinking the surface area of the system, yet still expanding its power and functionality.

 <img loading="lazy" src="{{ '/images/railsworld-2024/007.png' | relative_url }}" alt="" style="width: 100%" />